mstruebing/myblog/content/about.md

 ### General

 Hi, I'm Max from Hamburg/Germany.
-I'm coding since 2012 and I currently work for [sitegeist media solutions GmbH](https://www.sitegeist.de).
-Since July 2017 I'm also an active [Neos](https://www.neos.io) core [team member](https://www.neos.io/community/teams.html).
+I'm coding since 2012 and I'm a Software Engineer at [farbenmeer GmbH](https://farbenmeer.de).

+From July 2017 until January 2019 I was an active [Neos](https://www.neos.io) core [team member](https://www.neos.io/community/teams.html) where I worked mostly on the [React](https://reactjs.org/)/[Redux](https://redux.js.org/) user interface for editors (the frontend for the backend ;)).

 In general I'm interested in all kinds of computer science but my main focus is clearly in web development since this is my day to day job.